SoftwareAG/cumulocity-examples/lora-codec-lansitec/readme.md

 ## Steps to implement LPWAN codec microservice:

 The codec microservice can be easily built on top of [Cumulocity IoT Microservices](http://www.cumulocity.com/guides/microservice-sdk/java).
-In order to serve as a LPWAN codec microservice, two requirements need to be met:
+In order to serve as a LPWAN codec microservice, two requirements have to be met:

 1. The codec microservice Main class needs to be annotated as `@CodecMicroserviceApplication`.
 2. The microservice needs to provide implementation for the following interfaces.